Skip to article frontmatterSkip to article content

 <ul>

-{/* Note: key is not needed for Common Tools but linters require it */}
+{/* Note: key is not needed for Common Fabric but linters require it */}

 {state.items.map((item, index) => <li key={index}>{item}</li>)}